DoctorEvidence/dpackjs/README.md

 ```
 Shared structures can be used in combination with blocks, and the blocks will record the shared structure that were serialized with and properly out that shared structure when serialized.
 For example, if we read the data as blocks:
 ```
-let myBlock = parseLazy(serialized, { shared: sharedStructure })
+let myBlock = parseLazy(serialized, { shared: sharedStructure });
 ```
-And then serialized _without_ the shared structure, to send to an external system, the dpack serializer will recognize that the shared structure won't be used by the parser, and will automatically include it by prepending to the serialization:
+And then serialized _without_ the shared structure, to send to an external system, the dpack serializer will recognize that the shared structure won't be used by the parser, and will automatically include it by prepending to the serialization.
+This will output the concatentation of the shared structure with the block's data:
 ```
-let serialized = serialize(myBlock); // this output the concatentation of the shared structure with the block's data
+let serialized = serialize(myBlock);
 ```
 And furthermore, the serializer is smart enough to only include the shared structure once for multiple blocks of the same type:
 ```